Ada-Developers-Academy/cs-fun-interview-practice/01/most-frequent-k-elements.md

 Here are some example clarifying questions:

-1. What happens if the input is a number less than 1?
+1. Can the input array contain negative numbers?
-2. How large can the input size be?
+2. What if there is a tie for the most frequent elements?
+E.g., what if k is 3, but there are two values tied for the 3rd most frequent element?
+3. Will the input array always be in sorted order?
+4. Must the output list be in a particular order?

 ##### !end-explanation